Dear children, let us not love with words or speech but with actions and in truth.

 I'm reminded of Jesus's words to the expert in the law as He wrapped up His wonderful Parable of the Good Samaritan, "Go and do likewise."
 (Luke 10:37b, NIV) Would that we might, following the late Congressman's example, say to another, perhaps to one with whom we hold strong disagreements, or even to one who has hurt or wronged us, "I will come over to meet you, brother or sister."
 Then that we might build a bridge with our feet.
 And once on the other side, that we might embrace and sit together, no matter which side of the aisle we're on.

-If you'd to see the ending of the speech
+If you'd like to see the ending of the speech

 and Congressman Lewis crossing the aisle,